mattrussell2/cuda_raytracer/README.md

 \
 With gratitude to Remco Chang from Tufts for teaching the graphics course, along with and Roger Alan and Peter Shirley for their great guides on cuda and ray tracing, respectively.
 Also to those who wrote various bits of the scene parsing code for xml files and ppm files - Nong Li, Remco Chang, Michael Shah, Eric Tamura, Yves Berquin, Tyge Løvset, and Lee Thomason.\
 \
-Also thanks to Rohan Deshpande and Ashley Suh, my project partners for the bulk of the project.
+Also thanks to Rohan Deshpande and Ashley Suh, my project partners for the bulk of the project.\
+\
+(./images/spheres.png)